-We’ll first discuss why surveys, in particular, are so effective for the purpose at hand (i.e., collecting feedback from knowledge base users).
+We’ll first discuss why surveys, in particular, is so effective for the purpose at hand (i.e., collecting feedback from knowledge base users).

 We’ll then provide examples of how to implement surveys within your knowledge base’s user experience in order to: